40 Participants Needed

 The trial does not specify if you need to stop all current medications, but it does require a stable dose of antiepileptic medications for two weeks and a stable or decreasing dose of corticosteroids for two weeks before starting.
 Some prior cancer treatments must be stopped for a certain period before the trial.

-Is Rhenium-186 NanoLiposomes safe for use in humans?
+Is there any evidence suggesting that Rhenium-186 NanoLiposomes are likely to be safe for humans?

-What makes Rhenium-186 NanoLiposomes unique for treating brain tumors?
+What evidence suggests that Rhenium-186 NanoLiposomes might be an effective treatment for brain tumors?

 AJ